dennishnf/project-arxiv-citation-network/README.md

 Title: Spatially modulated and supersymmetric deformations of ABJM theory

 Top 8 , Id arXiv: 1802.10257 , Centrality: 0.0016
-Title: The correlation of extragalactic $\gamma$-rays with cosmic matter  density distributions from weak-gravitational lensing
+Title: The correlation of extragalactic $\gamma$-rays with cosmic matter  density distributions from ...

 Top 9 , Id arXiv: 1502.02866 , Centrality: 0.0016
 Title: The nature of the Diffuse Gamma-Ray Background